JamieWoodbury/simple-p2p-websockets/README.md

   //...
 ```

-Now, we want to let our users know who's online and who isn't, so let's broadcast a list of online users everytime a connection is started or ended.
+Now, we want to let our users know who's online and who isn't, so let's broadcast a list of online users every time a connection is started or ended.

 ```javascript
 io.on('connection', function (socket){